Codecademy/docs/content/discrete-math/concepts/proofs/proofs.md

   - 'Logic'
 CatalogContent:
   - 'computer-science'
-  - 'paths/computer-science/'
+  - 'paths/computer-science'
 ---

-**Proofs** are a concept in Discrete mathematics used to verify the truthfulness and validity of statements.
+**Proofs** are a concept in discrete mathematics used to verify the truthfulness and validity of statements.
 They use logical reasoning to establish the certainty of mathematical claims, playing a crucial role in advancing the field of mathematics.
-Proofs are also helpful in solving the problem partially or completely.

 ## Conjecture